 In addition, subject to the conditions described under "The Pooling and Servicing Agreement-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties" in this information circular, the directing certificateholder may remove the special servicer, with or without cause, and appoint a successor special servicer chosen by it without the consent of the holders of any other certificates, the trustee, the certificate administrator or the master servicer, but with the approval of Freddie Mac, which approval may not be unreasonably withheld.
-Also, if at any time an Affiliated Borrower Special Servicer Loan Event occurs (other than with respect to any Affiliated Borrower Special Servicer Loan Event that exists on the Closing Date and is described in the definition of "Affiliated Borrower Special Servicer Loan Event"), the Pooling and Servicing Agreement will require that the special servicer promptly resign as special servicer of the related Affiliated Borrower Special Servicer Loan and, in the case where such Affiliated Borrower Special Servicer Loan is not an Affiliated Borrower Loan, the directing certificateholder will have the right to select the successor Affiliated Borrower Special Servicer to act as the special servicer with respect to such Affiliated Borrower Special Servicer Loan, in accordance with the requirements of the Pooling and Servicing Agreement.
+Also, if at any time an Affiliated Borrower Special Servicer Loan Event occurs (other than with respect to any Affiliated Borrower Special Servicer Loan Event"), the Pooling and Servicing Agreement will require that the special servicer promptly resign as special servicer of the related Affiliated Borrower Special Servicer Loan and, in the case where such Affiliated Borrower Special Servicer Loan is not an Affiliated Borrower Loan, the directing certificateholder will have the right to select the successor Affiliated Borrower Special Servicer to act as the special servicer with respect to such Affiliated Borrower Special Servicer Loan, in accordance with the requirements of the Pooling and Servicing Agreement.
 See "The Pooling and Servicing Agreement-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties-Resignation of the Master Servicer or the Special Servicer" and "-Removal of the Master Servicer, the Special Servicer and any Sub-Servicer."
 In the absence of significant losses on the underlying mortgage loans, the directing certificateholder will be a holder of a non-offered class of certificates.
 The directing certificateholder is therefore likely to have interests that conflict with those of the holders of the offered certificates.
 See "The Pooling and Servicing Agreement-Realization Upon Mortgage Loans-Directing Certificateholder" in this information circular.